rayaneB0t/rayaneB0t.github.io/_posts/2025-01-01-Tokenization.md

 In modern NLP—especially for Transformers and LLMs—subword tokenization is dominant.
 It strikes a balance between word-level and character-level approaches by splitting rare words into more frequent “subwords”:

-- Byte-Pair Encoding (BPE): Greedily merges character pairs to form subwords.
+- <b>Byte-Pair Encoding (BPE)</b>: Greedily merges character pairs to form subwords.
-- WordPiece: Used by models like BERT; merges subwords based on maximum likelihood of subword sequences.
+- <b>WordPiece</b>: Used by models like BERT; merges subwords based on maximum likelihood of subword sequences.
-- SentencePiece: A newer approach that can handle whitespace uniformly, commonly used by T5 and XLNet.
+- <b>SentencePiece</b>: A newer approach that can handle whitespace uniformly, commonly used by T5 and XLNet.

 For example, with subword tokenization (using WordPiece):